mtbuie/BikeSalesDashboard/README.md

 # Bike Sales Dashboard in Excel

 # Objective
+A supposed Cycling company was to look into what kind of demographics are buying their bikes.
+They want a visual can look at to easily parse the data they have.

 -Goal
 To create visualizations for the demographics of people who purchase bikes.